qing10101/WilliamsBattery/README.md

     -   **Layer 3/4 (Network & Transport):**
         -   **TCP SYN Flood:** The classic attack to exhaust the server's connection state table.
         -   **TCP Fragmentation Attack:** A memory exhaustion attack that targets firewalls and OS network stacks by sending incomplete packet fragments.
-        -   **DNS Amplification Attack:** A powerful DRDoS attack that reflects and amplifies traffic off open DNS resolvers to generate a massive flood.
         -   **UDP Flood:** A volumetric attack to saturate network bandwidth.
         -   **ICMP Flood:** A classic "Ping Flood" for network saturation.
 -   **Configurable Attack Profiles:** Choose from pre-configured strategies for different testing scenarios.